Azure Synapse Analytics workload classification

-This article explains the SQL Data Warehouse workload classification process of assigning a resource class and importance to incoming requests with dedicated SQL pools in Azure Synapse.
+This article explains the workload classification process of assigning a workload group and importance to incoming requests with dedicated SQL pools in Azure Synapse.

 While there are many ways to classify data warehousing workloads, the simplest and most common classification is load and query.
 You load data with insert, update, and delete statements.
 You query the data using selects.
 A data warehousing solution will often have a workload policy for load activity, such as assigning a higher resource class with more resources.
 A different workload policy could apply to queries, such as lower importance compared to load activities.